-Remember the kid in class who was always drawing.
-Many would say “draw me something“, or “one of these days you’re gonna be a rich and famous artist“.
-That was me, and though I have yet to see the riches or achieve the fame status, I’m still at it creating my art and encouraging others to find the passion in themselves.
+The kid in class who was always drawing.
+Other’s said “draw me something“, or “one of these days you’re gonna be a rich and famous artist“.
+That’s me; still not rich or famous, but still my art while encouraging others to find their own passion.

 The aim to inspire and help others connect to their own creative niche.
 Maybe it be visual art, or possibly written word, singing, or even building cabinets.
 Everyone has a creative spark, and in doing so we not only give back to the world for all that we take in, but also develop ourselves in the process.

 As an avid art fan I’ve always followed artist blogs, and their work.
 I stumbled upon Urban Sketchers attending the annual Urban Sketchers symposium in the Dominican Republic I was fortunate to meet many of the artists, illustrators, and architects, who I have admired and used as role models.

 Not only the first major convention I’ve ever attended but also being my first time on a plane, to seeing the ocean, to traveling abroad, the experience was eye opening to say the least.